 How to X-Up

-"X-Up" is an old term that means to post your fit for approval and potential invite.
+"X-Up" means to post your fit for approval and potential invite.
 Here's how to do this:

 If Logi, enter your Logistics Cruisers Skill Level when prompted.

-If Rokh/Rattlesnake, enter your Caldari Battleship Skill Level when prompted.
+If Rattlesnake, enter your Caldari Battleship Skill Level when prompted.

 Click Enter On Waitlist.